nickproz/website-framework-semantic/README.md

 # Dependencies
 - After running `npm install`, all gulp development packages will be installed.
-- After running `bower install`, jQuery, hover, font awesome, and fullpage will be installed.
+- After running `bower install`, jQuery, hover, font awesome, and semantic will be installed.

 # Notes
 - `dist/index.html` - this html file is served by default.